IBM-Cloud/docs/services/IotInsurance/iotinsurance_device_toolkit.md

 By using the {{site.data.keyword.iotinsurance_full}} Device Toolkit, you can connect devices that are made by any device vendor to your {{site.data.keyword.iotinsurance_short}} service.
 {:shortdesc}

 Devices can send data directly to {{site.data.keyword.iot_full}} or through the device vendor's cloud.
 You connect devices by registering authorized users and then setting up device event generation and reception.
+For a list of supported devices and vendors and sample intergration procedures, see [Supported devices and vendors](iotinsurance_supporteddevices.html).

 Use the instructions in the following sections to connect your devices.

 ## Registering authorized users
 {: #reg_users}